dimitryzub/serpapi-blog-posts-archive/Google/google_images/google_images.md

     return google_images
 ```

-The process is almost identical as extracting suggested search results except different regular expressions:
+The process is almost identical to extracting suggested search results except for different regular expressions:

 1\.
-Creating temporary `list` `google_images` where extracted data will be appended.
+Create a temporary `list` `google_images` where extracted data will be appended.

 2\.
 Extracting `all_script_tags`.

 3\.
 Extracting `matched_images_data` to extract thumbnails and original resolution images.

 4\.
-Decode extracted encoded `thubmnails`:
+Decode extracted encoded `thumbnails`:

 ```python
 thumbnails = [